 A new MFU application will need to be submitted in order to begin the renewal process.

 Effective January 1, 2020, NO styrofoam cups, plates, straws, containers, or other styrofoam single service items will be allowed to be used or stored on mobile food units.

 To apply for a food permit online follow the below link.
 You will need to create a new account if you do not already have one.
 When applying for the food permit insure that the jurisdiction selected isnot Hays County.

-Once a completed application has been submitted and payment has been made the MFU owner will be contacted by the fire marshal's office to set up the inspection.
-If you have completed your application and have not received a call for an appointment you may call the fire prevention office at (512) 805-2600.
+Once a completed application has been submitted and payment has been made the MFU owner will be contacted by the fire prevention office to set up the inspection.
+If you have completed your application and have not received a call for an appointment within 2 business days you may contact the fire prevention office at (512) 805-2600 or firstname.lastname@example.org.
 New units will be inspected at 1250 Wonder World Dr and renewal inspections will be done on site.

-Before arriving for a new unit inspection please insure that the unit has been plugged in and has prechilled any refrigeration.
-The inspectors will not wait for refrigeration units that have not been turned on at all to reach 41 degrees (full refrigeration temperatures can take up to a few hours).
+Before arriving for the new unit inspection please insure that the unit has been provided power in order to prechill any refrigeration.
+The inspectors will not wait for refrigeration units that have not been turned on prior to the inspection to reach 41 degrees (full refrigeration temperatures can take up to a few hours).

 Mobile food units equipped with propane will need to provide a propane system pressure test that has been performed by a licensed plumber, propane provider, or other licensed professional able to perform the pressure test.
 This test must be recorded on the Propane Pressure Test Form located at the bottom of this page.
 The fire department does not perform these tests and a third party company must be the one to do this test and fill out the form.

 The Mobile Requirements and the MFU Fire Checklist below may be used as a checklist for the mobile food unit owner.
 While they are not comprehensive lists, they cover almost any typical mobile food unit situation.